neicnordic/sda-dashboard/biohackrxiv-paper-2022/paper-20/paper.md

 # Results

-In order to achieve the project goals, our plan to focus on the main pipeline, handling the archiving of the data submitted by users to Federated EGA.
+In order to achieve the project goals, our plan is to focus on the main pipeline, handling the archiving of the data submitted by users to Federated EGA.
 Specifically, the goal is to create a number of scripts that would lead the user/developer through the process followed from submitting a file to archiving it and making it available for downloading.
 The scripts will shed light on the processes under the hood, including the messaging between the services, the records stored in the database as well as the tools used for encrypting and decrypting the data.

 The following tasks were accomplished as part of the BioHackathon: